aczzdx/aczzdx.github.io/_posts/2019-04-28-NL2BashComplex.markdown

 ```
 which just output code can find all js files in the given directory with no filter.
 We find that the output code is using `-prune` flag to exclude something, but it seems that it does not match the requirement of the task description.

-Meanwhile, if we change "directory" into "folder" or other synomyms, the ouptut should be the same.
+Meanwhile, if we change "directory" into "folder" or other synonyms, the output should be the same.
 However,
 since the training set is small, when a word not in the training set shows up, the baseline model will treat
-it as a unknown token and copy it to the output directly rather than translate it into correct argument or flags.
+it as an unknown token and copy it to the output directly rather than translate it into correct argument or flags.

 What is more, the output of the model is a vector of probability which token in the decoder reference set and the input should be used.
-Sometimes there could be ties and hurt the ouptut correctness.
+Sometimes there could be ties and hurt the output correctness.

 Thus, we use three approaches to solve these problems.
 We will elaborate on the problem analysis and the approach we have taken in the following sections.